a3X3k/Hydra/Tasks.md

 - If you want to send mail using a website other than Gmail, you need to get the corresponding information.
 - To create a session, we will be using its instance SMTP to encapsulate an SMTP connection.

-> :warning: Before sending an email using this module, you need to [**enable access to less secure apps**](https://support.google.com/accounts/answer/6010255#zippy=%2Cif-less-secure-app-access-is-on-for-your-account) in the email you will be using as the sender. :warning:
+> :warning: Before sending an email using this module, you need to [**enable access to less secure apps**](https://support.google.com/accounts/answer/6010255#zippy=%2Cif-less-secure-app-access-is-on-for-your-account) in the email you will be using as the sender.

 ```py
 s = smtplib.SMTP('smtp.gmail.com', 587)